leonoverweel/date-display/README.md

 You can use time-delta to display the time difference between a specified date (with a time) and now, in a variety of formats.
 The project was made specifically with countdowns until events in mind.

-See 'demo/demo.html' for sample code.
+See `demo/demo.html` for sample html code that shows how to use time-delta.

 ## Format string